Skip to main content

 Custom webhooks in Bintu allow you to integrate your own backend logic directly into the ingest workflow of nanoStream Cloud.

-Instead of using fixed access rules, you can forward every publish and play attempt to your own server for validation.
-Your service decides, in real time, whether a stream may start, continue, or end.
+Instead of using fixed access rules, you can forward every publish attempt to a configurable API endpoint for validation.
+This endpoint can decide, at runtime, whether a stream is allowed to be published.

 This mechanism enables advanced use cases such as: